tvsnarayana/tech-interview-handbook/algorithms/README.md

 - A matrix is a 2-dimensional array.
 - When recursively traversing the matrix, always ensure that your next position is within the boundary of the matrix.
+- Many grid-based games can be modeled as a matrix, such as Tic-Tac-Toe, Sudoku, Crossword, Connect 4, Battleship, etc. It is not uncommon to be asked to verify the winning condition of the game.
+For games like Tic-Tac-Toe, Connect 4 and Crosswords, where verification has to be done vertically and horizontally, one trick is to write code to verify the matrix for the horizontal cells, and transpose the matrix and reuse the logic for verifying horizontally to verify originally vertical cells.
 - https://leetcode.com/problems/pacific-atlantic-water-flow/#/solutions

 ## String